oracle/terraform-provider-oci/website/docs/d/core_instance_configuration.html.markdown

 The following attributes are exported:

 * `compartment_id` - The OCID of the compartment containing the instance configuration.
 * `deferred_fields` - The required details when using the [LaunchInstanceConfiguration](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/Instance/LaunchInstanceConfiguration) operation.
 These attributes are optional when using the [CreateInstanceConfiguration ](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/InstanceConfiguration/CreateInstanceConfiguration) operation.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
-* `display_name` - A user-friendly name for the instance configuration
+* `display_name` - A user-friendly name for the instance configuration.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
-* `id` - The OCID of the instance configuration
+* `id` - The OCID of the instance configuration.
 * `instance_details` -
 	* `block_volumes` -
 		* `attach_details` -